Exam Prep Blog

 How many calculation questions are on the OPRA exam?

 The exact number varies between sittings, but pharmaceutical calculations are a consistent component of OPRA.
 Expect calculation questions across dose-per-weight, dilutions, IV flow rates, and unit conversions.
 They may also appear embedded within clinical scenario questions rather than as standalone calculations.
+Preparing for all 8 calculation types ensures you are covered regardless of the specific mix.

 Do OPRA calculations require exact answers or multiple choice?